Hot stick

-In the electric power distribution industry, a hot stick is an insulated pole, usually made of fiberglass, used by electric utility workers when engaged on live-line working on energized high-voltage electric power lines, to protect them from electric shock.
-Depending on the tool attached to the end of the hot stick, it is possible to test for voltage, tighten nuts and bolts, apply tie wires (twisted lengths of ductile wire which fasten the running cable to its supporting insulators), open and close switches, replace fuses, lay insulating sleeves on wires, and perform various other tasks while not exposing the crew to a large risk of electric shock.
+In the electric power distribution industry, a hot stick is an insulated pole, usually made of fiberglass.
+When engaged for live-line working it is used by electric utility workers to protect them from electric shock on energized high-voltage electric power lines.
+Depending on the tool attached to the end of the hot stick, it is possible to test for voltage, tighten nuts and bolts, and apply tie wires.
+These tie wires (twisted lengths of ductile wire that fasten the running cable to its supporting insulators), open and close switches, replace fuses, lay insulating sleeves on wires, and perform various other tasks while limiting exposure to electric shock to the crew.
+By allowing workers to perform tasks from a distance, hot sticks reduce the need for direct contact with energized components, significantly lowing the risk of electrical injuries or fatalities.
+Their insulating material prevents the flow of electricity through the tool, creating a protective barrier between the worker and the high-voltage source.

+General Use

 Hot sticks are made in different lengths, from simple 3 foot sticks to 30 foot telescoping models.
 Because the fiberglass provides electrical insulation, the hot stick allows utility workers to perform operations on power lines safely without de-energizing them or while the state of the power line is not yet known.
 This is essential because certain operations (such as opening or closing combination fuse/switches) must occasionally be performed on an energized line.
+A Fuse cutout is a crucial protective device that is used in electrical distribution system (overhead power lines).
+This cutout is to interrupt power flow when a fault has occurred, In order to use these fuse cutout the hot stick is used to safely open or close these.
 Additionally, after a fault occurs, the exact state of a line may not be certain; in this case, for reasons of crew safety, the utility workers must treat the line as though it were energized until it can be proven that it is not and safety ground cables can be applied to the line (so that the line is guaranteed to remain grounded/earthed while maintenance is performed upon it).
 If power tools are fitted to the end of the hot stick, they are usually powered hydraulically rather than electrically because, like the fiberglass of the hot stick, the hydraulic fluid is also a good insulator.
 The hydraulic power is commonly supplied from the bucket truck (cherry picker or aerial work platform) supporting the workers.

-The hot stick not only electrically insulates the worker from the energized conductor, it provides physical separation from the device being operated, to reduce the chances of burns which might result from electrical arcing if there is a malfunction of the device being operated.
+The hot stick not only electrically insulates the worker from the energized conductor, it also provides physical separation from the device being operated, to reduce the chances of burns which might result from electrical arcing if there is a malfunction of the device being operated.

-In the United States, ASTM Standard F 711 specifies the stringent requirements for hot sticks, and U.S. OSHA standards require that they be inspected and electrically tested every two years.